veeviancho/fyp/README.md

-# fyp
-Web-based Platform for Effective Management of Lifelong Learning Space in EEE
+# Web-based Platform for Effective Management of Lifelong Learning Space in EEE

 ### Client
 To start the client in development mode (port 8080)